This post discusses comprehensive tutorials on Variables in DOS programming.

 setx JAVA_HOME "c:\jdk11"

-The above JAVA_HOME environment variable exists after the Command line session is closed or logged with different users.
+The above JAVA_HOME environment variable exists after the Command line session is closed or logged in with different users.

 @echo off